Online retailers are coming after every single brick-and-mortar retailer.

 They seem to think it doesn’t matter.
 Nothing could be further from the truth.

-The Band-Aids of customer service from free Wi-Fi, to special events, and BOPIS aren’t lifting overall sales.
-Retail needs nothing less than a brand new interpretation of what the customer experience must be for every customer in every moment in your store.
+Retail needs nothing less than a brand new interpretation of the customer experience for every customer at every moment in your store.

-Your store has to be more engaging, more personable, more human than any online retail experience can be, with or without cognitive helpers.
+Your store must be more engaging, personable, and human than any online retail experience can be, with or without cognitive helpers.

 The shoppers who still come to you do so because they hope for a better, more engaging customer experience.